MicrosoftDocs/visualstudio-docs/docs/test/writing-unit-tests-for-c-cpp.md

 ### Add #include directives for header files

 Next, in your unit test *.cpp* file, add an `#include` directive for any header files that declare the types and functions you want to test.
-Type `#include "` and then IntelliSense will activate to help you choose.
+Type `#include "` and then IntelliSense activates to help you choose.
 Repeat for any more headers.

 ![Screenshot of the Solution Explorer showing an #include directive being added with IntelliSense highlighting a header file for inclusion.](media/vs-2022/cpp-add-includes-test-project-2022.png)